Robinhood cuts trading fees, grows profits with in-house clearing

 As zero-commission stock trading app Robinhood starts preparing to IPO, an engineering investment two years in the making could accelerate its quest for profitability.
 Most stock broker services have to pay an external clearing house to reconcile trades between buyers and sellers.
-Now with 6 million accounts, that added up to a huge cost for Robinhood since it doesn’t demand a trading fee like the $7 to $10 that incumbent competitors E*Trade and Scottrade charge.
+Now with 6 million accounts up from 4 million just 5 months ago, that added up to a huge cost for Robinhood since it doesn’t demand a trading fee like the $7 to $10 that incumbent competitors E*Trade and Scottrade charge.
 Relying on outside clearing also introduced bottlenecks around its innovation and user sign ups, limiting onboarding to business hours.

 But today Robinhood will start migrating accounts to its new in-house clearing service over the next few months.
 That will save it from paying clearing fees on stock, option, ETF, and cryptocurrency trades.
 In turn, Robinhood is eliminating or reducing some of its edge case fees. $10 broker assisted trades, $10 restricted accounts, $50 voluntary corporate actions, and $30 worthless securities processing will all now be free.
 Robinhood is meanwhile cutting its margin on fees passed on by banks or FedEx, so ACH reversal fees will drop from $30 to $9, overnight check delivery from $35 to $20 and overnight mail from $35 to $20.